 What to do

-• Do not enter floodwater.
-Don’t drive into it; don’t walk into it, don’t swim in it and don’t let children play in it.
-Flood water may appear calm and low, but it is unpredictable, may rise quickly and swift currents running underneath the surface may not be apparent.
+- Do not enter floodwater.
+Don’t drive into it, don’t walk into it, don’t swim in it, and don’t let children play in it.
+Flood water may appear calm and low, but it is unpredictable.
+It may rise quickly, and swift currents running underneath the surface may not be apparent.
 There may also be debris hiding behind the surface, which can pose a real hazard.

-• If evacuated, do not go home until authorities say it is safe to do so.
+- If evacuated, do not go home until authorities say it is safe.

-• Find out where your nearest relief centre is and what the safest route is for you to get there.
+- Find your nearest relief centre and the safest route to get there.

 Call for help